 ATHENS — Walking inside the Smiling Skull Saloon is an experience in itself.
-Unlike other local venues that cater to the 20,000-plus Ohio University student populous, the Skull’s charm lies within the hearts of blue-collar Athenians.
+Unlike other local venues in Athens, the Skull’s charm lies within the hearts of blue-collar Athenians.

 The Skull’s atmosphere is reminiscent of a 1960s spaghetti western film, a time when actors John Wayne and Clint Eastwood were at the helm of the movie industry.
 With its biker-themed design, predictably-placed skull figures and series of decorative license plates, the bar draws in a unique crowd.

 Yohannes Berhane, a senior student at Ohio University, says the Skull — located at 108 W. Union St. — is fitting for a more mature audience, which he feels differs from other bars along the corners of West Union and Court Street.

 “I feel like [the Skull] is so far away.
 That in itself attracts a different crowd.
 But I think it just attracts a certain group of people, like an older crowd, and then there’s just a lot of mature people that hang out there.”

 The crowd that typically fills the Skull is reflective of the artists and bands that perform there, as well as some of its other events throughout the week.

 Nick Hacker, a second-year student at Ohio University, said throughout his time growing up in Athens, the Skull has always been a place filled with unique characters — who many refer to as “townies.”
 Their presence, mixed with the city’s local talent, creates a pocket of diversely-enriched music in Athens.

 “The Skull is really diverse because they will bring in different artists with different genres,” said Hacker.
 “I love that the scene is diverse with its music.
 The more diverse the music, the more diverse the people which, in a way, brings us as a community together.”